 The exhibition is organized by The Aldrich’s Senior Curator Amy Smith-Stewart and independent curator Alexandra Schwartz, with The Aldrich’s Curatorial Assistant Caitlin Monachino.

 A 200-page softcover book will accompany the exhibition.
 This significant catalogue will include new essays by Lippard, Smith-Stewart, and Schwartz, as well as rare historical documentation of the original exhibition, images, installation views, and checklists from both the 1971 and 2022 shows.

-Generous support for 52 Artists: Revisiting a Feminist Milestone is provided by The Andy Warhol Foundation for the Visual Arts, the National Endowment for the Arts, and Eric Diefenbach and James Keith Brown.
-The catalogue for 52 Artists: Revisiting a Feminist Milestone is generously supported by the Eric Diefenbach and James Keith Brown Publications Fund
+Generous support for 52 Artists: A Feminist Milestone is provided by The Andy Warhol Foundation for the Visual Arts, the National Endowment for the Arts, and Eric Diefenbach and James Keith Brown.
+The catalogue for 52 Artists: A Feminist Milestone is generously supported by the Eric Diefenbach and James Keith Brown Publications Fund and the Girlfriend Fund.

 Top image: Merrill Wagner, Untitled, 1969.
 Courtesy of the artist and David Zwirner, New York.